minashoukrala/school_curriculum_mapping/RENDER_DEPLOYMENT.md

    - Check if the database is accessible from your service
    - Ensure the database is running

-3. **CORS Errors**:
-   - Verify `FRONTEND_URL` is set correctly
+3. **Frontend Not Loading**:
+   - Check if the build completed successfully
+   - Verify the static files are being served
-   - Check that the frontend URL matches exactly
+   - Check the server logs

 4. **API Communication Issues**:
-   - Verify `VITE_API_URL` is set correctly
-   - Check that the backend is running
    - Test the API endpoints directly
+   - Check that the routes are properly registered
+   - Monitor server logs

 ### Logs and Debugging:
 - Use Render's built-in logging to debug issues
-- Check both frontend and backend logs
+- Check both frontend and backend logs in the same service
 - Monitor database connections

 ## Production Considerations